 Unplanned downtime is probably a jobsite manager’s worst nightmare.
 When work stops, schedules go awry and the cost of projects goes up – all because a crucial piece of equipment has failed.
 The problem gets worse still if the equipment has to be transported to a central shop for repair or refurbishment.

-This is the type of situation in which service trucks come to the rescue.
+This is the type of situation in which service or mechanics trucks come to the rescue.

 Like ambulances at the scene of an accident, they take repairs on the road.
-Service trucks carry mechanics, along with any necessary parts and tools, to the jobsite to service broken machinery that cannot be easily transported.
+Mechanics trucks & service trucks carry mechanics, along with any necessary parts and tools, to the jobsite to service broken machinery that cannot be easily transported.

 They have various compartments and tool bins to carry required materials and often feature a crane that can lift and move heavy equipment parts.

-Here’s a handy FAQ we have compiled for you, with questions answered by Mark Partlow, the Product Manager for Service Trucks at Custom Truck One Source (CTOS).
+Here’s a handy FAQ we have compiled for you, with questions answered by Mark Partlow, the Product Manager for Service & Mechanics Trucks at Custom Truck One Source (CTOS).

 Typically, anybody who is working with what we call `yellow iron’ – heavy equipment that is in the field, hauling, moving dirt, building buildings, etc. uses a service truck.
 Such equipment cannot easily be brought to a central shop if it needs repairs or service, so it is simpler and more cost-effective to do it in the field.

-Are a service truck and a mechanics body truck the same thing?
+What is the difference between a service truck and a mechanics body truck?

 How do the sizes of cranes relate to sizes of trucks?